AsoSoft/AsoSoft-Library/README.md

 AsoSoft Library offers basic natural language processing (NLP) algorithms for the Kurdish Language (ckb: Central branch of Kurdish).
 AsoSoft Library is written in C#.
 - **Grapheme-to-Phoneme (G2P) converter and Transliteration**: converts Kurdish text into syllabified phoneme string.
 Also transliterates Kurdish texts from Arabic script into Latin script and vice versa.
-- **Normalizer:** normalizes the Kurdish text and punctuation marks, unifies numerals, replaces Html Entities, extracts and replaces URLs and emails, and more.
+- **Normalizer**: normalizes the Kurdish text and punctuation marks, unifies numerals, replaces Html Entities, extracts and replaces URLs and emails, and more.
-- **Numeral Converter:** converts any type of numbers into Kurdish words.
+- **Numeral Converter**: converts any type of numbers into Kurdish words.
+- **Sort**: Sorts a list in correct Kurdish alphabet order.

 ## Grapheme-to-Phoneme (G2P) converter and Transliteration
 This function is based on the study "[Automated Grapheme-to-Phoneme Conversion for Central Kurdish based on Optimality Theory](https://www.sciencedirect.com/science/article/abs/pii/S0885230821000292)".